Only this pageAll pages

 The “Specials count as episodes” tick box is useful with shows such as “Mythbusters” where specials are often counted as normal episodes.

-The “Do Renaming” tick box tells TV Rename to use the names built using the Options>Filename Template Editor when copying or moving files if it is ticked, otherwise they will be left unchanged.
+The “Do Renaming” tick box tells TV Rename to use the names built using the when copying or moving files if it is ticked, otherwise they will be left unchanged.

 The “Do missing check” tick-box enables or disables the ability to check for missing episodes, if the option is ticked some degree of granularity is provided by the “Include future episodes” and “Include no airdate” tick-boxes.